Water, Food & Environmental Health

-We have a responsibility to protect the community’s health and wellbeing including providing safe drinking water, looking after local food businesses, checking public swimming pools, and reporting infectious diseases.
+Kaikōura District Council has a responsibility to protect the community’s health and wellbeing.
+This includes providing safe drinking water, looking after local food businesses, checking public swimming pools, and reporting infectious diseases.

 Information about; applying to open a food business in Kaikōura, temporary Food Stalls and Fundraising, home kill and food safety complaints.